Write a Forth in Haskell: Part 01

 checkSize requiredSize stack =

-(length $ getStack stack) >= requiredSize
+(length (getStack stack)) >= requiredSize

 Fundamentally, we need to be sure that the operation we make is safe at the stack level.
-Size-indexed vectors do require a higher level of type-level programming than the one that is required to read this series, and we will have to make do with runtime checks.

 Now that we have all the cards, let’s combine them.